Genome architecture mapping: Assess centrality of windows

-The centrality of a node can be a good indicator of that individual node's potential to be strongly influential in the dataset based upon its relatively high amount of connections.
+The centrality of a node can be a good indicator of its potential to be influential in the dataset based on its position and connections within the network.

 Community detection

 Once centrality values have been calculated, it becomes possible to infer related subsets of the data.
-These related subsets of the data are called "communities" which are clusters in the data that are closely linked within, but not as closely linked to the rest of the data outside.
-While one of the most common applications of community detection is in regards to social media and mapping social connections, it can be applied to problems such as genomic interactions.
+These related subsets are called "communities": clusters of nodes that are more closely linked to one another than to the rest of the network.
+While community detection is commonly used in social network analysis and the mapping of social connections, it can also be applied to problems such as genomic interactions.